decretist/Dissertation/Chapter3/chapter3.markdown

 Camaldolese monk.**

-Odofredus (†1265), a professor of law at Bologna, claimed that Gratian "was staying" (*stabat*) at the monastery of SS.
-Felice and Nabor while working as a rubricator.[4]
-Odofredus did not indicate the basis for his statement that Gratian had been a resident of SS.
-Felice and Nabor, nor did he say that Gratian had been a monk.
-In 1758, Camaldolese scholars Mittarelli and Costadono discovered papal privileges conferred in 1113 and 1153 identifying SS.
-Felice and Nabor as Camaldolese, and inferred from them that the monastery--- and by extension Gratian himself---had been Camaldolese during the intervening years.
+Odofredus (†1265), a professor of law at Bologna, claimed that Gratian "was staying" (*stabat*) at the monastery of Saints Felice and Nabor while working as a rubricator.[4]
+Odofredus did not indicate the basis for his statement that Gratian had been a resident of Saints Felice and Nabor, nor did he say that Gratian had been a monk.
+In 1758, Camaldolese scholars Mittarelli and Costadono discovered papal privileges conferred in 1113 and 1153 identifying Saints Felice and Nabor as Camaldolese, and inferred from them that the monastery--- and by extension Gratian himself---had been Camaldolese during the intervening years.
 The claim that Gratian had a connection to the Camaldolese order attracted criticism in the eighteenth century, and fell out of favor in the nineteenth century, but was put back into circulation in the mid-twentieth century by Van Hove.[5]

 Noonan (†2017) was a distinguished professor of law and an appellate judge who applied the standards of evidence of the law school and the